 5. Due Diligence

-By the time you reach this step, you will have a contract to buy the property.
+When you reach this step, you will have a contract to buy the property.
 You have overcome the most significant hurdles; now is your last chance to check out the property.
 This crucial step of learning how to buy rental property is called the due diligence phase.
 In this step, you aim to verify any verbal claims and do a more detailed inspection.
 The due diligence period has a definite end date specified in the contract.
 Therefore you should start this process as soon as you sign the contract.
-Along with starting this step, you should also begin the subsequent two phases: arranging your financing and scheduling the closing.
+Along with starting this step, you should begin the subsequent two phases: arranging your financing and scheduling the closing.

 If the house didn’t have utilities connected during your initial inspection, now is the time to connect them.
 You should hire a professional home inspection company to examine the property thoroughly.
 This will result in a detailed report containing all the known issues with the house.
 Many items on the inspection report will be trivial, but they frequently find significant problems.
 I suggest you only concern yourself with major problems and allow trivial issues to pass.